pratikshabhalerao02/FastQC/README.md

 # FastQC
-To check the quality of NGS data
+Checking the quality of the NGS Data
+It is very important to check the qualty of the data before we shall do any analysis on it.
+As data quality will decide whether or not the data is good enough for further analysis.